An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

-Note that some of the steps in Algorithm~\ref{alg:overalltransition} can be simplified if the bounds on the cluster sizes $\kappa^-$ and $\kappa^+$ are not arbitrary.
-If $\kappa^- = \kappa^+$, then Proposition~\ref{prop:constrainedLSA} yields that a clustering is an LSA w.r.t.~a site vector $a \in \mathbb{R}^{d \cdot k}$ if and only if it is radial w.r.t.~$a$.
-Hence, if the cluster sizes of the initial and target clustering coincide, we get $C^s = C^s_\text{rad}$ and $C^t = C^t_\text{rad}$, so we can omit \textsc{AlgoInitToRad}.
-In the all-shape case, i.e., when $\kappa^- = (0,\dots,0)$ and $\kappa^+ = (n,\dots,n)$, radial clusterings have a special, simple form (see Figure \ref{fig:radEx}(b)), and the algebra for the transition between radial clusterings becomes especially simple.
+Some of the steps in Algorithm~\ref{alg:overalltransition} can be simplified if the cluster sizes of the initial and target clustering coincide.
+Then $\kappa^- = \kappa^+$ and Proposition~\ref{prop:constrainedLSA} yields that a clustering is an LSA w.r.t.~a site vector $a \in \mathbb{R}^{d \cdot k}$ if and only if it is radial w.r.t.~$a$.
+Thus $C^s = C^s_\text{rad}$ and $C^t = C^t_\text{rad}$, and one can omit \textsc{AlgoLSAtoRad}.